erachelson/MLclass/README.md

 - Basic probability and optimization theory.

 You must download and install an Anaconda distribution for the latest version of Python before the course ([https://anaconda.org/](https://anaconda.org/)).
 Alternatively (to downloading Anaconda), you'll need a working Python installation (latest version) with at least, Numpy, Scipy, Matplotlib and Jupyter installed.<br>
+If you have a compatible OS, you can [install Docker](https://docs.docker.com/get-docker/) and Docker compose for ready-to use environments.

 Additional required Python packages:
 - nltk
 - keras (conda install keras)